openvswitch/ovs/Documentation/intro/install/dpdk-advanced.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 vHost Multique functionality can also be validated using the PHY-VM-PHY
 configuration.
-To begin, follow the steps described in the `DPDK installation
+To begin, follow the steps described in
-guide`_ to create and initialize the database, start ovs-vswitchd and add
+:doc:`/intro/install/dpdk` to create and initialize the database, start
-``dpdk``-type devices to bridge ``br0``.
-Once complete, follow the below steps:
+ovs-vswitchd and add ``dpdk``-type devices to bridge ``br0``.
+Once complete,
+follow the below steps:

 1. Configure PMD and RXQs.